5-Year-Old Boy Crushed To Death At Atlanta Rotating Restaurant Atop Westin Peachtree Plaza Hotel

 George Reed, the manager at the Westin Peachtree Plaza Hotel, released the following statement:

 “There was a tragic accident at the hotel involving a young boy.
-Our thoughts and prayers are with his family.
+Our thoughts and prayers are with his family.”

 “As soon as we learned of the accident, we immediately responded until emergency personnel arrived.
 We are working with the authorities as they look into this tragic accident and we will continue to assist them in any way we can.
 Words cannot express the depths of our sorrow.
 Our thoughts remain with the family.”